Johnny-Morgan/hike-logger/README.md

   ![Image](static/images/readme/hikes_stats.png)

   The hikes page shows stats about all the hikes on the site.
-The stats include total number of hikes, total length of all the hikes combined and the average hike length.
+The stats include the total number of hikes, the total length of all the hikes combined and the average hike length.
 It also displays the number of hikes for each area.

   ![Image](static/images/readme/hikes_table.png)

   A table is displayed below the hike stats which contains all the hikes on the site.
 The table is responsive, a user can sort the table by clicking on the table headers.
-This is useful if the user wants to sort the hikes by length or time.
+This is useful if the user wants to sort the hikes by length or by time.
 A search bar is provided which allows the user to filter the hikes based on their search terms.
 This feature allows the user to see, for example, only hikes located in the Kerry area.

 - ### Profile page

   ![Image](static/images/readme/profile.png)

-  The profile page is similar to the hikes pages with the difference being that the profile page show the stats and hikes relevant to the logged in user.
+  The profile page is similar to the hikes pages with the difference being that the profile page shows the stats and hikes relevant to the logged-in user.

 - ### Hike page

   ![Image](static/images/readme/hike.png)

   Each hike on the site has its own page which displays the name, notes, stats and a picture of the hike.
-The stats section has a feature which displays all the registered users that have completed the hike.
-Below the stats card there is a card that displays the date that the logged in user completed the hike.
+The stats section has a feature that displays all the registered users that have completed the hike.
+Below the stats card, there is a card that displays the date that the logged-in user completed the hike.
 The user can mark the hike as incomplete if they wish to do so.

   ![Image](static/images/readme/incomplete_btn.png)
   ![Image](static/images/readme/incomplete_form.png)

   If they have not completed the hike they have the option to do so by clicking on the complete button.
 This will redirect the user to a new page where they can choose a date for when they completed the hike.
-Marking a hike as complete will add the users name to the 'hiked by' list in the stats section.
+Marking a hike as complete will add the user's name to the 'hiked by' list in the stats section.
 Marking a hike as incomplete will remove them from the list.

   ![Image](static/images/readme/complete_btn.png)
   ![Image](static/images/readme/complete_form.png)